skearnes/scripture-graph/docs/_posts/2021-03-17-introducing-the-connection-explorer.md

 title: "Introducing the Connection Explorer"
 ---

-I'm happy to present the Connection Explorer, an interactive tool for exploring the cross-reference graph and other scriptural connections.
+I'm happy to present the *Connection Explorer*, an interactive tool for exploring the cross-reference graph and other scriptural connections.

 The tool can be accessed by clicking the
 [Connection Explorer](https://graph.welding-links.org) link here or at the top of the page.
+Please give it a try!

 ## Overview